MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

 4. **Mapping user's intent to slots**

-    The orchestrator maps the user's tasks to plugin skills and/or built-in Copilot skill functions, mapping the implicit constraints from the user's prompt to the parameter values required to execute each of the identified skills.
-TODO: Define slots (skills or skill parameters?)
+    The orchestrator maps the user's tasks to plugin skills and/or built-in Copilot skill functions, mapping implicit constraints from the user's prompt to the slots (parameter values) required to execute each of the identified skills.

 5. **Execute tool**